kerlomz/captcha_trainer/README.md

 1. model.yaml  - Model Config
     ```yaml
+    # Sites: A bindable parameter used to select a model.
+    # - If this parameter is defined,
+    # - it can be identified by using the model_site parameter
+    # - to identify a model that is inconsistent with the actual size of the current model.
     # ModelName: Corresponding to the model file in the model directory,
     # - such as YourModelName.pb, fill in YourModelName here.
+    # ModelType: This parameter is also used to locate the model.
+    # - The difference from the sites is that if there is no corresponding site,
+    # - the size will be used to assign the model.
+    # - If a model of the corresponding size and corresponding to the ModelType is not found,
+    # - the model belonging to the category is preferentially selected.
     # CharSet: Provides a default optional built-in solution:
     # - [ALPHANUMERIC, ALPHANUMERIC_LOWER, ALPHANUMERIC_UPPER,
     # -- NUMERIC, ALPHABET_LOWER, ALPHABET_UPPER, ALPHABET]